bkoropoff/chorus/doc/config.md

   },
 }
 ```

 ### Filetypes

-Using [`chorus.filetype`](chorus.filetype), you can suspend a configuration file
+Using [`chorus.filetype`](filetype), you can suspend a configuration file until
-until the first time one of the specified file types is loaded, at which point
+the one of the specified file types is first loaded, at which point execution
-execution resumes to perform one-time configuration.
+resumes to perform one-time configuration.
+Consult the documentation for
+additional features and modules related to configuring filetypes (particularly
+Treesitter and LSP).

 ```{note}
 For per-buffer configuration on every file load, use `ftplugin/` files or